Hours-Long Fire Severely Damages Rockland Shopping Center

-Two firefighters were hospitalized as a stubborn blaze broke out in a basement gun range, spread through a Rockland County shopping center, and continued burning for several hours on Sunday, Nov.
+Two firefighters were hospitalized from a stubborn blaze that broke out in a basement gun range, spread through a Rockland County shopping center and continued burning for several hours on Sunday, Nov.
 28, responders said.

 Firefighters from Mahwah, Montvale, and River Vale were among more than 100 from Rockland, Westchester, and Bergen counties either at the Pearl River scene or in coverage through the afternoon and into the evening.